On Cong-JD(S) tie up, BSY says talks have no value

 Karnataka Bypoll 2019: BJP fields 13 disqualified MLAs; future ministers, says Yediyurappa

-Speaking to reporters during campaign in poll bound Shivajinagar assembly segment here, he said, he was 100 per cent confident that BJP candidates would win all 15 constituencies going for by-elections.
+Speaking to reporters during the campaign in poll-bound Shivajinagar assembly segment here, he said, he was 100 per cent confident that BJP candidates would win all 15 constituencies going for by-elections.

-To a query on Congress and JD(S) hinting at the possibility of coming together to form government, Yediyurappa said, "such talks dont have any value.
+To a query on Congress and JD(S) hinting at the possibility of coming together to form government, Yediyurappa said, "such talks don't have any value.
 Those who are insane are talking such things, and it doesn't have value."

-Sounding upbeat after forming a coalition government in neighboring Maharashtra, the Congress in Karnataka made it clear that it was not averse to joining hands with JD(S) once again, in case the ruling BJP fails to garner required number of seats to remain in majority, after December 5 bypolls.
+Sounding upbeat after forming a coalition government in neighbouring Maharashtra, the Congress in Karnataka made it clear that it was not averse to joining hands with JD(S) once again, in case the ruling BJP fails to garner required number of seats to remain in majority, after December 5 bypolls.

-JD(S) leaders have already dropped enough hits about the party being open to such a possibility.
+JD(S) leaders have already dropped enough hints about the party being open to such a possibility.

 Later in the day, speaking to media in Belagavi, Yediyurappa said, 100 per cent there would be political polarisation in the state after the bypolls as claimed by the Congress, as they would bite the dust and remain in opposition, while BJP would continue to govern the state for remaining 3.5 years.